May is Mental Health Matters Month!May 8, 2018

 IPSF has committed $250,000 for the 2018-19 school year to help support Mental Health programs throughout the district.
 We are thrilled to add this new funding area, and to empower parents to take an active role in their child’s mental health!

 Mental health is important for every student in maintaining a well-balanced life.
 While studies indicate that up to 20% of children in America have a diagnosable mental illness, every student experiences times in their lives when they feel down, stressed out, or overwhelmed by some aspect of their life.
-Maintaining good mental health means having the skills and strategies to address problems in ways that are positive and knowing how to how to seek support if needed.
+Maintaining good mental health means having the skills and strategies to address problems in ways that are positive and knowing how to seek support if needed.

 Building resiliency is central to IUSD’s strategy for addressing mental health and promoting wellness among all students, preschool through high school.
 Age-appropriate social emotional learning programs and other supports are in place to provide students with the knowledge and tools they need to recognize and deal with stressful situations.